 Citrus Fruits: Vitamin C's Gift to Lungs

-Citrus fruits like oranges, grapefruits, and lemons are renowned for their high vitamin C content.
+Citrus fruits like oranges, grapefruits, and lemons are the best for healthy lungs.
+These fruits are renowned for their high vitamin C content.
 This essential nutrient aids in collagen production, maintaining the structural integrity of your airways.
 Moreover, vitamin C bolsters your immune system, arming your lungs against potential threats.

 Balancing with Lean Proteins